 The Department of Public Health and Preventive Medicine is a multidisciplinary academic unit concerned with the well-being of patients and the prevention of functional loss and impairment.
-The department has two divisions, Public Health and Preventive Medicine, each representing a significant aspect of the health care needs and interests of today's Americans.
+The department has two divisions, each representing a significant aspect of the health care needs and interests of today's Americans.
 Department faculty members participate in the teaching of public health, preventive medicine, epidemiology and community health.

 The department serves as a regional resource center for international travel medicine and occupational medicine consultation.
-It is the nation's only osteopathic medical school department that has faculty members board-certified in all subspecialties of preventive medicine, including public health, occupational medicine and aerospace medicine.
-The department is the home of the health science center's Master of Public Health graduate degree program.
+It has faculty members board-certified in the subspecialties of preventive medicine, including general preventive medicine, public health and occupational medicine.
+The department is the home of the health science center's master of public health graduate degree program.